dtnewman/zev/README.md

 pip install zev
 ```

-This project runs on top of the OpenAI API.
-After your first time running it, you will be prompted to enter an OpenAI key.
+**Note:** This project runs on top of LLM APIs like OpenAI or Google's Gemini.
+After your first time running it, you will be prompted to enter API configuration details.

 ## 🎮 Usage